rocha-mvg/sm-esm-emg/README.md

 The package contains 2 compacted files:

-1 Transformers
+1 Transformers:
 - 1 trafo d2
 - 2 trafo d3

-2 Benchmarks
+2 Benchmarks:
 - 3 mackey glass
 - 4 non linear
 - 5 high dimensional

-they are organized as follows: each archive has 3 files:
+They are organized as follows: each archive has 3 files:
 - x_[name of file] - inputs
 - y_[name of file] - outputs
 - emg_[name of file] - code in python